 Top tips on how to survive until January payday

-After the festivities of Christmas and the New Year the month of January can feel rather dull.
-This isn’t helped by the fact that, if you are paid early before Christmas, there are five or six weeks between the December and January payday, making January feel even longer than it already is.
-To help you last until pay day, we’ve got some top tips on how to stretch your money that bit further.
+After the festivities of Christmas and the New Year, the month of January can feel rather dull.
+This isn’t helped by the fact that if you get paid early before Christmas, there are five or six weeks between the December and January payday, making January feel even longer than it already is.
+To help you last until payday, we’ve got some top tips on how to stretch your money that bit further.

 As with buying lunch at work, most of us fritter away some money each month on things that we could cut back on.
 At times, when money is a little tight, these unnecessary luxuries should be the first expenses to go.

 If you normally visit a coffee shop every week or enjoy a takeaway every weekend, you could make a conscious effort to cut back on these treats.
 You could also cut back on any monthly subscriptions that you have, such as television streaming services and pick them back up once the month is over and your bank account is looking a little healthier.